-- Marinate the chicken for 30 minutes with 1 tbsp of soy sauce and 1 tbsp of rice vinegar.
+- Marinate the chicken for 30 minutes with 1 tablespoon of soy sauce and 1 tablespoon of rice vinegar.
+And set aside.

-- To make the szechuan sauce, in a mixing bowl, add soy sauce, red chili paste, rice vinegar and cornstarch.
+- To make the szechuan sauce, in a mixing bowl, add soy sauce, chili garlic sauce, rice vinegar and cornstarch.
 Combine all the ingredients.
+And set aside.

-- In a heavy bottomed pan, add 3 tbspof vegetable oil and chopped garlic.
+- In a heavy bottomed pan, add 3 tablespoon of vegetable oil and minced garlic.
 Saute them for a minute.

 - In the medium to high heat, add marinated chicken and cook until they done well and perfect.

-- Now add the vegetables and saute for a minute.
+- Now add the broccoli florets and saute for a minute.

 - Add kept aside sauce and bring it to boil.